Size versus truthfulness in the House Allocation problem: Randomised mechanism with weights and ties

-For $\Leftarrow$ direction, now suppose $a$ is unallocated or there is a path from $i$ to a labeled agent in $TG(i,a,[i-1])$ in SDMT-2.
-Suppose $a$ is allocated and there is a path from $i$ to a labeled agent in $TG(i,a,[i-1])$.
-Then by $Trading(i,a,[i-1])$, we can make all the agents $k\le i$ allocated at least one object and $i$ is allocated $a$.
-Let us select any matching, e.g., $M=\{(k,\nu(k)), k\le i\}$, where $\nu(i)=a$ (we can also select such a matching if $a$ is unallocated in SDMT-2).
-Suppose the matching generated after step $i-1$ in SDMT-1 is $M'=\{(k,\mu(k)),k\le i-1\}$.
+For $\Leftarrow$ direction, now suppose $a$ is unallocated or there is a path from $i$ to a labelled agent in $TG(i,a,[i-1])$ in SDMT-2.
+Suppose $a$ is allocated and there is a path from $i$ to a labelled agent in $TG(i,a,[i-1])$.
+Then by $Trading(i,a,[i-1])$, we can make all the agents $k\le i$ allocated at least one object and $i$ is allocated $a$. \piotr{This defines an allocation of (sets of) objects to agents $k\le i$ in SDMT-2.} Let us now select any matching \piotr{using this allocation}, e.g., $M=\{(k,\nu(k)), k\le i\}$, where $\nu(i)=a$ (we can also select such a matching if $a$ is unallocated in SDMT-2). \piotr{For instance, matching $\nu$ can assign the hightest order object to each agent $k\le i-1$ from the current set of objects allocated to $k$, and assign object $a$ to agent $i$.} Suppose the matching generated after step $i-1$ in SDMT-1 is $M'=\{(k,\mu(k)),k\le i-1\}$.
 By property 1 of inductive hypothesis, we know $\mu(k)$ and $\nu(k)$ are in the same indifference class of agent $k$, for any $k\in [i-1]$.
 Now consider $M \oplus M'$, which consists of alternating paths and cycles.
 Then a connected component of $M \oplus M'$ that contains $(i,\nu(i))$ must be an odd length alternating path in $M \oplus M'$ w.r.t. $M'$, implying an augmenting path starting from $(i,a)$ in SDMT-1.
 The argument showing that the connected component that contains $(i,\nu(i))$ must be an odd length alternating path is as follows.
-If $\nu(i)=a$ is unallocated in SDMT-1, then $(i,\nu(i))$ is an odd length alternating path, otherwise suppose $i_1=\mu^{-1}(\nu(i))$, then consider whether $\nu(i_1)$ is allocated or not in SDMT-1.
+If $\nu(i)=a$ is unallocated in SDMT-1, then $(i,\nu(i))$ is an odd length alternating path. \piotr{Otherwise,} suppose $i_1=\mu^{-1}(\nu(i))$, then consider whether $\nu(i_1)$ is allocated or not in SDMT-1.
 If not we get an odd path $(i,\nu(i),i_1,\nu(i_1))$.
 Otherwise continue the search, and let $i_2=\mu^{-1}(\nu(i_1))$, then consider whether $\nu(i_2)$ is allocated or not in SDMT-1.
 If not we get an odd length path $(i,\nu(i),i_1,\nu(i_1),i_2,\nu(i_2))$, and so on.
 Finally, we will get an odd length alternating path starting from $(i,\nu(i))=(i,a)$ w.r.t. $M'$, which is indeed an augmenting path starting from $(i,a)$ in SDMT-1.
-This concludes the induction. \end{proof}
+This concludes the \piotr{proof of the} induction \piotr{step}. \end{proof}

+It is easy to see that both SDMT-1 and SDMT-2 reduce to SDM if all agents have strict preference over objects.